tomeryeh/demo/cabble/docs/tutorial.md

 	}
 ```

-`userSubscribedRoom` is keep as a global variable because it unikely identify the user.
+`userSubRoomName` is keep as a global variable because it's identify the user that listening to the userStatus document.
+The candidate corresponding to this roomName has send his position (see the previous section [Publish positions](#pub_pos))
+and his id.
+So we have to keep the association between user and rom in `assocRoomToUser`.

+Thanks to this `assocRoomToUser`, Cabble retrieve the userid and remove this candidate with mismatching type and remove it from the map with `gisController.removeCandidate(userWithSameStatus);`.

 ## Rides management